Jee-El/reddit-in-valve-games/README.md

 # Why?

-1. I find these jokes the funniest, so I've been enjoying spamming them in the chat for the other players to read & laugh (some find them unfunny, which is fair, but I like making them read them anyways haha).
+1. I find dad jokes incredibly funny, so I've been enjoying spamming them in the chat for the other players to read & laugh (some find them unfunny, which is fair, but I like making them read them anyways haha).

 2. I've lately been doing this manually, copy-pasting jokes and binding them to keys, which would take me quite a bit of time daily and eventually made me lazy to update them, so I thought why not automate the whole thing.

 # Notes

-- Originally, this was made only for the dadjokes subreddit, but It should work quite well with other text-only subreddits so feel free to try it out!

 - If you face any issues, contact me on reddit /u/jee-el, or open an issue on this repository.